Cleaning, protecting and restoring clear vinyl, pvc (flexible plastic) windows on your boat

-Clear vinyl is very soft and easily scratched, so avoid any abrasive or domestic cleaners or oven cleaner.
+Clear vinyl is very soft and easily scratched, so avoid any abrasive or domestic cleaners or oven cleaners such as Mr Muscle.

 The surface absorbs a wide range of substances, including water, acids and hydrocarbons.
 This means that it goes slightly cloudy when damp while unsuitable cleaners make it go yellow.
 Avoid oily or waxy dressings unless specifically formulated for flexible vinyl windows.